codalogic/exodep/README.md

 ## variables

-Variables can be set to values that can be substituted into the URI template and the destination file specification of the copy command.
+Variables can be set to values that can be substituted into the URI template and the destination file specification of the get command.
 Variables are set using the form:

     $variable_name  variable_value